-Replacing a Hard Disk Drive
+Replacing Hard Disk

-This chapter explains maintenance related issues, such as hard disk drive replacement.
+This chapter explains maintenance related issues, such as hard disk replacement.
 Since the procedure varies depending on the management tools used, read the description concerning your management tool.

-6.1 How to Replace a Hard Disk Drive [ServerView RAID] 126 6.2 How to Replace a Hard Disk Drive [GAM] 134
+6.1 How to Replace Hard Disk [ServerView RAID] 124 6.2 How to Replace Hard Disk [GAM] 131

-6.1 How to Replace a Hard Disk Drive [ServerView RAID]
+6.1 How to Replace Hard Disk [ServerView RAID]

-This section explains maintenance related issues, such as replacing hard disk drives using ServerView RAID.
+This section explains maintenance related issues, such as replacing hard disks using ServerView RAID.

-6.1.1 Checking the Hard Disk Drive to Replace [ServerView RAID]
+6.1.1 Checking Hard Disk to be Replaced [ServerView RAID]

-Check the target hard disk drive number before replacing it.
+Check the target hard disk number before replacing it.

-Start the ServerView RAID Manager and log in.

-2 Verify that the hard disk drive icon is displayed in the tree view.
+- 1 Start the ServerView RAID Manager and log in. - →"4.3 Starting and Exiting ServerView RAID Manager" (pg.65) - 2 Verify that the hard disk icon is displayed in the tree view.

-A failed hard disk drive is indicated with the pi / pi icon.
+A failed hard disk is indicated with the [] / [] icon.

-A hard disk drive that has been predicted to fail is indicated with the multi icon.
+A hard disk that has been predicted to fail is indicated with the [1] icon.

-The slot number can be confirmed at the following location on the hard disk drive icon.
+The slot number can be confirmed at the following location on the hard disk icon.